 These risks include:

-Risk of hemorrhage or infection occur in less than 1% of people (fewer than 1 out of every 100) having medication abortions, with risks for serious infection occurring even less frequently.
+Risk of hemorrhage or infection occur in fewer than 1 out of every 100 people having a medication abortion, with risks for serious infection occurring even less frequently.
 Serious infection or hemorrhage can have negative health impacts if left untreated.
 For this reason, Hope Clinic provides all patients with access to a 24-hour emergency line for concerns, as well as detailed guidelines for reasons to call us or seek immediate medical attention.
 This line is available on our instruction sheet.

-Risks of incomplete or failed abortion vary depending on length of pregnancy and timing of misoprostol, but are generally considered to occur in 2-9 out of every 100 people (2%-9%) undergoing a medication abortion.
-In some cases, an incomplete passage of pregnancy tissue requires an in-clinic abortion procedure, also known as a dilation and curettage procedure, or D&C.
+Risks of incomplete or failed abortion vary depending on length of pregnancy and timing of misoprostol, but are generally considered to occur in 2-9 out of every 100 people (2-9%) having a medication abortion.
+In some cases, an incomplete passage of pregnancy tissue requires an in-clinic abortion procedure, also known as a vacuum aspiration procedure.

 It is possible for the medication abortion to fail.
 The recommended treatment for a failed medication abortion involves terminating the pregnancy through additional medications, or an in-clinic abortion procedure.
-Treatment options may depend on the gestational age of the pregnancy, your provider’s medical opinion, and your personal preferences.
+Treatment options may depend on the length of the pregnancy, your provider’s medical opinion, and your personal preferences.

 We are making changes and updates to our schedule to better assist patients.
 Please call the office at (618) 451-5722 during regular business hours to schedule an appointment.
 Patients are seen by appointment only.
 Please no walk-ins.
 We are sorry for the inconvenience.